St. Albans (city), Vermont

-St. Albans is the only city in and the shire town of Franklin County, Vermont, United States.
+St. Albans or Saint Albans is the only city in and the shire town of Franklin County, Vermont, United States.
 At the 2020 census, the city population was 6,877.
-St. Albans City is completely surrounded by St. Albans Town, which is a separate municipality.
-The city is in Northwestern Vermont, about 15 miles south of the Canadian border and 30 miles north of Burlington.
+St. Albans City is completely surrounded by Saint Albans Town, which is a separate municipality.
+The city is in Northwestern Vermont, approximately 15 miles south of the Canadian border and 30 miles north of Burlington.
+The city is known as the "Railroad City of Vermont" and hosts the annual Vermont Maple Festival.